sjmikler/resnets/README.md

 Reporting results is not trivial - some of the papers seem to report best result instead of mean or median one. **Results from this repository are mostly results from a single run**.
 Every network was trained on 50.000 examples and validated on the test set, while the first ResNet paper used only 45.000 images for training.

 ### Training curves
 All training logs are available in saved_logs folder.
-You can open it with tensorboard and compare with your results.
+You can open it with tensorboard and compare them with yours.

 ### Differences:
 - I use shortcuts of type B (projection) instead of A (padded identity) for ResNets v1